juddlestone/resume.itsjack.cloud/README.md

 ### 📝 Learnings
 This project was previously hosted and deployed through Azure DevOps, utilizing Azure Repos and Pipelines.
 Migrating this to Github and Github Actions proved a great learning experience, better understanding the Github Actions syntax and how it handles secrets.

-### 🔮 Future Improvements
-- Implement a built-in blog section.
-- Enhancing the UI/UX design.
-- Potentially integrate more Azure services for advanced functionalities.